JasonDai1219/Project-Analysis/README.md

 | 412 broccoli casserole             |      306168 |        40 |            50969 |   2008-05-30 |            5 |        768828 |      306168 |   2013-08-02 |        5 |

-Finally, we clean the `interactions` dataset by dropping the `review` column, which we will not focus on.
+- Finally, we clean the `interactions` dataset by dropping the `review` column, which we will not focus on.
+The head of the cleaned `interactions` dataframe is shown below:

 |    user_id |   recipe_id |         date |   rating |
 |-----------:|------------:|-------------:|---------:|